-Survey and critical review of existing theories of learning and cognition to include the behaviorist perspective that considers classical and operant conditioning, an overview of cognitivism and how it evolved from behaviorism, and a study of perception and attention processes and their relationship to the memory system.
-In addition, social learning theory, theories of memory, complex learning, transfer, and problem solving are reviewed.
-Offered in the fall.
+Survey and critical review of existing theories of learning and cognition to include the behaviorist perspective, an overview of cognitivism and how it evolved from behaviorism, and a study of perception and attention processes and their relationship to the memory system.
+In addition, social learning theory, theories of memory, complex learning transfer, and problem solving are reviewed.
+Offered in fall.